Civil Rights

 Simms v.
 Oklahoma County Criminal Justice Authority — $2 Million Jury Verdict

-A federal jury returned a $2 million verdict against the Oklahoma County Jail Trust in this § 1983 in-custody death action.
-The jury found institutional deliberate indifference to serious medical needs after jail staff missed five of six mandatory cell checks before the detainee was found unresponsive.
+A federal jury returned a $2 million verdict against the Oklahoma County Criminal Justice Authority in this § 1983 in-custody death action.
+Trial evidence included records indicating that five of six required cell checks were missed before the detainee was found unresponsive, and the verdict addressed the institutional deliberate-indifference claim.

 Jail Medical Neglect - Diabetes